04 - Functions & Exception Handling

 The

-statement is used to send a result back to the caller.def square(num): return num * num result = square(4) print(result) # Output: 16
+returnstatement is used to send a result back to the caller.def square(num): return num * num result = square(4) print(result) # Output: 16- If no

 - If no